scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 functions that were particularly expensive, such as numpy's legval or scipy's erf.
-Once we had this information, we could make decisions about how to try to reduce the time spent in these functions, either by speeding up the functions themselves through JIT-compiling, or by restructuring the code to avoid calling these expensive functions as often.
+Once we had this information, we could make decisions about how to try to reduce the time spent in these functions, either by speeding up the functions themselves by JIT-compiling, or by restructuring the code to avoid calling these expensive functions as often.
 We will describe both approaches in the sections that follow.

-Together, cProfile and line_profiler were sufficient for almost all of the performance optimization work that we performed in this case study.
+Together, cProfile and line_profiler were sufficient for almost all of the performance optimization work in this case study.
 However, because the DESI extraction code is an MPI code, these profiling tools do have some limitations.
-Both of these tools can be used to collect data for each MPI rank, but visualizing and using the information in a meaningful way is challenging, especially when there are 68 outputs from a KNL core, for example.
+Both of these tools can be used to collect data for each MPI rank, but visualizing and using the information in a meaningful way is challenging, especially when there are 68 outputs from a KNL node, for example.

 .. figure:: figures/line_profiler_xypix.png